manobaneru/manobaneru/README.md

 ## Hi there, I'm Victoria 👋

-I'm BMSTU student with experience in cybersecurity and testing.
+I'm BMSTU student with work experience in cybersecurity and testing.

 ## About my skills